noxtgm/dont-let-triss-ruin-it/README.md

 ## ⚙️ Installation

 * Setup a new REDkit project
-* Download the files and paste them inside your `workspace` folder
+* Download the files and paste the `workspace` folder inside your REDkit mod folder
 * Startup your project and open your `Asset Browser`
 * Search for `q403_01_teleport_to_kaer_morhen.w2scene` and modify whatever you want